mikhailOlson/Soul/Soul/docs/Compiler.md

 - **Shared Data Models**: Soul and Lua share a common data serialization format (e.g., JSON-like structures) for seamless communication.

 ## Next Steps
-- Define a minimal viable compiler prototype to translate Soul syntax into C and Rust.
+- Define a miHaxe/Nimal viable compiler prototype to translate Soul syntax into C and Rust.
 - Implement AI API integration for natural language to code translation.
 - Test federation by compiling a single Soul script into multiple target languages for a robotics use case.